Garethkip/Robotics-Dojo-Technical-Paper/README.md

 # Progress
 - Designing the 3D model of the robot chassis using Autodesk inventor.
 [View the image](https://discordapp.com/channels/1109024319046164490/1272787350056996927/1275323132995043359)
 - Installing Docker, pulling the image containing the Robot Operating System(ROS) and creating a container.Follow the steps [here](https://github.com/roboticsdojo/rdj-2024-docker/tree/v1.1.0?tab=readme-ov-file).
-Another option was setting up Ubuntu natively and installing ROS to your PC.
+A     Another option was setting up Ubuntu natively and installing ROS to your PC.
 - Creating a 3D model of the robot in ROS.
       - The .urdf file is used to describe the structure of the robot
       - sudo apt install ros-foxy-xacro ros-foxy-joint-state-publisher-gui (to install xacro and joint state publisher gui.